sebi06/czi-pyramidizer/README.md

 czi-pyramidizer is a stand-alone tool (libCZI-based) for creating a multi-resolution pyramid for a given CZI.

-It is expecially useful for creating pyramids for CZI-documents that have been create with [libCZI](https://github.com/ZEISS/libczi), [pylibCZI](https://github.com/ZEISS/pylibczirw) or related tools, that do not support automatic pyramid creation.
+It is expecially useful for adding pyramids in CZI-documents that have been created with [libCZI](https://github.com/ZEISS/libczi), [pylibCZI](https://github.com/ZEISS/pylibczirw) or related tools, that do not support automatic pyramid creation.
+The availability of a multi-resolution pyramid is a prerequisite for efficient visualization of large images in [ZEN](https://www.zeiss.com/microscopy/en/products/software/zeiss-zen.html) or other image viewers.

 # Features